sheldon18/psimon-game-milestone2/README.md

 - If player click buttons in same order of computer's sequence, then game progress to next level and next level computer's sequence starts
 - If player click buttons in incorrect order, as soon as first incorrect button is pressed, the display depicts :( temporarily, thus requesting play to try same level again.
 - if player click STRICT, play switch should toggle to PLAY and game should start (computer's sequence)
-- (If in Strict mode) If player click buttons in incorrect order, as soon as first incorrect button is pressed, the score board displays :( temporarily and game is reset to level 1.
+- (If in Strict mode) If player click buttons in incorrect order, as soon as first incorrect button is pressed, the score board displays __:(__, temporarily and game is reset to level 1.
-- If player completes level 20, score board displays :), which means game has been won.
+- If player completes level 20, score board displays __:)__, which means game has been won.

 ## Deployment

 This project was developed using the AWS Cloud9, and deployed to GitHub.

-To deploy this page to GitHub I did the following:
+To deploy this page to GitHub, the following was done:
 1. Logged into __GitHub__
 2. Clicked on _settings_ page of my milestone project repository
 3. In __GitHub Pages__ section, changed Source from __None__ to __Master Branch__